Beach Getaway Guide

 • • You want to reach Goa the same day you leave Pune in the morning

 Our honest recommendation: take the Kolhapur route to get there efficiently, and if you have time, explore the Konkan coast as a separate trip.
 We do outstation trips to Ratnagiri and Ganpatipule regularly, and they deserve their own dedicated visit rather than being a rushed stop on the way to Goa.
+If you would rather break the drive with a hill-station detour, a Pune to Mahabaleshwar cab trip sits just off the early Satara leg of this route.

-Pune to Goa Cab Fare — What You Actually Pay
+Pune to Goa Cab Fare: What You Actually Pay

 Vehicle Type One-Way Round Trip Capacity